North Fork Kentucky River

 Fisheries Overview

-The following length frequencies are representative of the top 4 species sampled in North Fork Kentucky River from 2015.
+The following length-frequency graphs are representative of the top four species sampled in the North Fork Kentucky River in 2015.

 Return to top of page